 - Active: Trying to run/bike on a regular basis.
 Also love getting out to state parks.
 Does walking while playing Pokemon Go count?
 I’m going to count it.

-- Personal writing: Been writing about politics in West St. Paul a lot, including the sexism controversy in 2018.
+- Personal writing: Been writing about West St. Paul a lot, including the sexism controversy in 2018.

 - Summer vacation to Florida and Georgia mountains.

 - Hoping to return to the North Shore (all the time).